 An AMA is a great way to start your Reddit marketing strategy - particularly if you have an individual who is doing something particularly interesting that you want people to know about (a CEO, other upper-level employees in your business are a good bet).

-AMAs tend to be about a two hour time investment, in which you first present who you are and then offer yourself up for questions.
+AMAs tend to be about a two hour time investment, in which you first present who you are, and then offer yourself up for questions.
 This interactive and engaging format allows for users to explore your subject matter on a deeper level.
 As a brand, you also open yourself up to a new type of conversation with potential customers.
 Here you can learn what your audience is specifically interested in regarding your field, and then do your best to cater to those interests.
-It is very important to try and keep direction of what kinds of questions people should ask to a minimum - your title should do that for you.
+It is very important to try and keep direction of what kinds of questions people should ask to a minimum - the title of your AMA should do that for you.

-Questions people want to know answers to will automatically be upvoted to the top of the comments section of your post.
+Questions that the most people want to know the answers to will be upvoted to the top of the comments section of your post by other users.
 While you don't have to answer all the questions you are provided with, doing so will win you major kudos from the Reddit community.

 Below you can find an example of an AMA that Blue Fountain Media helped run.
 As you can clearly see, the title tells users what the person does and why it's interesting, while the subtitle offers a brief plug and more detail about the person running the AMA so that users can better understand what kinds of questions to ask.

 As has been stated throughout this article, a link to a company website is not the main focus of the AMA - it is a side note that helps clarify who the individual is for readers.
 Making the AMA all about your website and trying to incorporate it into all the responses you give is a surefire way to shoot yourself in the foot and tank your AMA.
-Offer insight and cool facts about your business in your responses while addressing the questions that people ask instead of mentioning your business as often as possible.
+Offer insight and cool facts about your industry in your responses while addressing the questions that people ask, instead of mentioning your business as often as possible.
 Again, Redditors come to the site to discover something different, so provide them with information worth listening to and give them a positive experience.

 If you don't want to explore the world of organic growth on Reddit, another option is to purchase actual advertisements on the site.
 Much like the Ads on Google's SERPs, Reddit advertisements are annotated as "sponsored links" and appear at the top of each page: